tstuefe/JEP387/jep.md

 In particular, two waste areas stick out:

 #### Intra-chunk waste for active allocations
-When a classloader allocates metaspace, it gets handed a memory chunk of a (often much) larger size than would be necessary to satisfy that single allocation.
+When a classloader allocates Metaspace, it gets handed a memory chunk of a (often much) larger size than would be necessary to satisfy that single allocation.
 It is guessed that the loader will continue loading classes and store metadata.
-And if that guess is correct, giving the loader a memory chunk for exlusive use is a good decision since further allocations can be satisfied concurrently to other allocations, lock-free, from that chunk without bothering the global Metaspace allocator.
+And if that guess is correct, giving the loader a memory chunk for exclusive use is a good decision since further allocations can be satisfied concurrently to other allocations, lock-free, from that chunk without bothering the global Metaspace allocator.
 In addition, the chunk serves as an arena for all allocations from that class loader, simplifying bulk-releasing that memory when the class loader goes away.

 But a class loader usually stops and never resumes class loading at some point.
 Any memory of that chunk not used up at that point stays unused and is wasted.
-That is why it is important to correctly guess future loading behaviour for a class loader; e.g. loaders known or suspected to load only few classes are given very small chunks.
+That is why it is important to correctly guess future loading behavior for a class loader; e.g. loaders known or suspected to load only few classes are given very small chunks.
 But in the end, that guess can go wrong; currently there is no mechanism to reuse the rest of unused chunks for different loaders.

 #### Waste in unused chunks